khonsulabs/cushy/.rustme/docs.md

 $../examples/basic-button.rs:readme$
 ```

-A great way to learn more about Cushy is to explore the [examples
+Here are some ways to learn more about Cushy:

-directory][examples].
-Nearly every feature in Cushy was initially tested by
+- Explore the [examples directory][examples].
+Nearly every feature in Cushy was
-creating an example.
+initially tested by creating an example.
+- Browse the [user's guide][guide].
+- Ask questions [in Discussions][discussions] or [on Discord][discord].

 ## Project Status